kenirwin/suma-retroactive-data-importer/README.md

 ## Installation

 Install the Suma Import Generator in a folder *outside* of the main Suma web space.
-Configure the connect.php file with information to connect to your Suma MySQL server.
-In the index.php file, update the $initiative variable to reflect the initiative you want to update.
+Copy the connect-sample.php file to be connect.php, then configure the connect.php file with information to connect to your Suma MySQL server.

 ## Usage